Skip to main content

 Everything you need to know about Photosphere.

 Yes.
-Photosphere is local-first — your library lives on your own hardware.
+Photosphere is local-first: your library lives on your own hardware or a storage vendor of your choice.
 There is no Photosphere server that holds your files, no subscription that could be cancelled, and no company that can lock you out.
 You decide where your photos are stored and who (if anyone) has access.

 Photosphere builds a corruption-resistant database of your media files and can automatically detect and repair corrupt files.
-It also keeps a continuously-updated backup, so a hardware failure doesn't mean a permanent loss.
+It can also automatically update a backup, so a hardware failure doesn't mean a permanent loss.
 Your memories stay safe even when hardware doesn't.

-Photosphere is a full photo management app.
-The desktop GUI lets you search, view, and edit your photos and videos — not just store them.
-Think of it as a private, self-hosted alternative to Google Photos or iCloud, with all your data staying on your own infrastructure.
+Photosphere is an app to manage your media library (photos and videos).
+The desktop GUI lets you search, view, and organise your photos and videos, not just store them.
+You can also edit the metadata of your media.
+It cannot yet edit the contents of photos or videos, though that may be added in the future.
+Think of it as a private, self-hosted alternative to Google Photos or iCloud, with all your data staying on infrastructure you control or choose.

 Still have questions?
 The wiki has detailed guides and documentation.